 Head of Team, Portfolio Manager & Analyst, Small Company Growth

 Portfolio Manager, Director of Research & Analyst, Small Company Growth

 Fund Performance – Institutional Shares (%)

+Returns are presented net of management fees and include the reinvestment of all income.
 The performance data quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher.
 Performance data current to the most recent month end may be obtained by calling 1-888-678-6024.
 The investment return and principal value of an investment will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Performance would have been lower without fee waivers in effect.
 Data shown (%) as of recent calendar quarter end.
 Periods over one-year are annualized.
 Since inception results are from 10-31-2017.
 Gross expense ratios as of the most recent prospectus are 1.34% for Institutional and 1.59% for Investor Shares.
 Polen Capital Management has contractually agreed to reduce its fees or reimburse the Fund’s operating expenses in order to limit the total annual operating expenses.
 Total returns would be lower had such fees and expenses not been waived and/or reimbursed.
 This agreement will terminate on 08-31-2022, unless the Board of Trustees approves an earlier termination.